Living in Place

 We made sure to position the shower controls at the entry of the shower and away from the shower head so that it can be turned on without getting wet.
 The controls are also set for a specific temperature to prevent having to adjust the water temperature each time.
 Because there is no threshold for the shower there is no barrier to entry including for wheeled devices if that were to become necessary.
 The wall mounted sink faucet has lever handles which are much easier to turn as they require less gripping and strength to operate.

-The floor and field tiles, along with the base molding, are all porcelain (Statements 12×24 Modern in Olive) which is durable and the least absorptive tile.
+The floor and field tiles, along with the base molding, are all porcelain which is durable and the least absorptive tile.
 They work great for these wet spaces especially when taken all the way to the ceiling.
-And of course…the walls are pink.
+And of course…the accent tile is a smoky pink and the walls are a pale pink.
 Sherwin Williams “Intimate White”, despite its name, is actually pink.